 3. More than half the phal species are “ever blooming”, odds are your hybrid is too

-If your phal is a hybrid and it has species from the subgenus “Polychilos”, then there’s a VERY good chance that it could inherit the ever-blooming quality of those species.
-Even if you know for sure yours isn’t from the subgenus Polychilos, it may be from the subgenus Parishinae (which includes the small and highly crossed Phal equestris) which have the ability to be seasonally ever blooming.
-It also means that rather than 50%, nearly 75% of phal species keep their spikes year-round…
+If your phal is a hybrid and it has species from the subgenus “Polychilos”, then there’s a VERY good chance that has the ever-blooming quality of those species.
+Even if you know for sure yours isn’t from the subgenus Polychilos, it may be from the subgenus Parishinae (which includes the small and highly crossed Phal equestris) which have the ability to be seasonally ever blooming producing continuous flowers for over half the year.
+It also means that rather than 50%, nearly 75% of phal species keep their spikes year-round.

 Photo of species phalaenopsis with ever-blooming spikes